wheelnext/pep_xxx_wheel_variants/docs/tutorials/Numpy.md

 # Install the PEP XXX - Wheel Variants Meta Package, that will give you the modified libraries:
 # - pip
 # - variantlib (a new package)

-# Linux / MacOs
-$ pip install pep-xxx-wheel-variants
+$ python3 -m pip install pep-xxx-wheel-variants
 Successfully installed pep-xxx-wheel-variants-1.0.0 pip-25.1.dev0+pep.xxx.wheel.variants variantlib-0.0.1  # and some extra stuff

-# Windows
-$ $python.exe -m pip install pep-xxx-wheel-variants
->>> Successfully installed pep-xxx-wheel-variants-1.0.0 pip-25.1.dev0+pep.xxx.wheel.variants variantlib-0.0.1  # and some extra stuff

 # Let's verify everything is good:
 $ pip --version